Proxima Centauri b: Tidal locking

+Magnetosphere

+In May 2026, a study of Proxima Centauri found evidence of star-planet magnetic interaction for both Proxima Centauri d and Proxima Centauri b, implying the likely presence of magnetic fields on both planets.
+Similar star-planet interaction was previously observed at YZ Ceti b.

 Host star

 An angular size comparison of how Proxima will appear in the sky seen from Proxima b (96'), compared with how the Sun appears in our sky on Earth (32').
 Proxima is much smaller than the Sun, but Proxima b is very close to its star.

-Proxima Centauri b's parent star Proxima Centauri is a red dwarf, radiating only 0.005% of the amount of visible light that the Sun does and an average of about 0.17% of the Sun's energy.
-Despite this low radiation, due to its close orbit Proxima Centauri b still receives about 70% of the amount of infrared energy that the Earth receives from the Sun.
-Proxima Centauri is also a flare star with its luminosity at times varying by a factor of 100 over a timespan of hours, its luminosity averaged at 0.155±0.006 Solar luminosity.
+Proxima Centauri b's parent star Proxima Centauri is a red dwarf, radiating only 0.005% of the amount of visible light than that of the Sun and an average of about 0.17% of the Sun's energy.
+Despite this low radiation, due to its close orbit Proxima Centauri b receives about 70% of the amount of infrared energy that the Earth receives from the Sun.
+Proxima Centauri is also a flare star with its luminosity at times varying by a factor of 100 over a timespan of hours; its luminosity averaged at 0.155±0.006 Solar luminosity.

 Proxima Centauri has 12.2% of the Sun's mass and 15.4% of the radius of the Sun.
 With an effective temperature (Note: The effective temperature is the temperature a black body that emits the same amount of radiation would have.) of 3050±100 Kelvin, it has a spectral type (Note: A spectral type is a scheme to categorize stars by their temperature.) of M5.5V, making it an M-type main-sequence star that is fusing hydrogen at its core to generate energy.
 The magnetic field of Proxima Centauri is considerably stronger than that of the Sun, with an intensity of 600±150 G; it varies in a seven-year-long cycle.

 It is the closest star to the Sun, hence the name "Proxima", with a distance of 1.3008 ± 0.0006 pc.
 Proxima Centauri is part of a multiple star system, whose other members are Alpha Centauri A and Alpha Centauri B which form a binary star subsystem.
 The dynamics of the multiple star system could have caused Proxima Centauri b to move closer to its host star over its history.
-The detection of a planet around Alpha Centauri in 2012 was considered questionable.
+The detection of a planet around Alpha Centauri B in 2012 was considered questionable.
 Despite its proximity to Earth, Proxima Centauri is too faint to be visible to the naked eye, except during superflares.